bddjr/vite-plugin-singlefile-compression/README.md

 ### tryInlineHtmlPublicIcon

-Try inline html icon, if icon is in public dir.
+Try inline html favicon, if icon is in public dir.

 default: `true`